macloo/just_enough_code/README.md

 # Just Enough Code

 Teaching web design in 2016 shouldn't be about software and which buttons to push.
 This 20-minute segment was part of a pre-conference workshop from the Visual Communication Division of [AEJMC](http://www.aejmc.org/).
+[See slides.](http://www.slideshare.net/macloo/just-enough-code)

 In my view, code is empowering.
 Using code is like using brushes and paint, and using software tools is like using an Etch A Sketch.